Does Medicare Cover Plastic Surgery?

 Aug 3, 2020

-Types of plastic surgery
+Types of Plastic Surgery

-Plastic surgery covered by Medicare
+Plastic Surgery Covered by Medicare

 - Another is to restore some functionality to a deformed body part.
-The malformation may be something you were born with, caused by disease or brought on by aging.
+The malformation may be something you were born with, caused by disease, or brought on by aging.